Skip to main content

 Things to Check If ID Cannot Be Found

-• If Klipper has configured a corresponding ID, you need to disable the ID in system settings, then power off, disconnect power, and power on again or press the reset button on the motherboard
+• If Klipper has configured a specific ID, you need to disable the ID in the system settings, then power off the system, disconnect power, and power it back on or press the reset button on the mainboard

-• Whether the CAN baud rate of the host computer matches that of the motherboard, tool board, etc.
+• Check whether the CAN baud rate of the host matches that of the mainboard, toolboard, etc.

-• You can use the following code to confirm the CAN baud rate of the host computer
+• You can use the following code to determine the CAN baud rate of the host

-• Whether a 120Ω jumper is installed between the tool board and the device (motherboard with USB bridge firmware or UTOC)
+• Check whether the toolboard and the device (mainboard with USB bridge firmware or UTOC) have the 120Ω jumper installed

-• If a 120Ω jumper is installed, use a multimeter to measure the resistance between CAN H and CAN L with the device completely powered off.
+• If the 120Ω jumper is installed, use a multimeter to measure the resistance between CAN H and CAN L with the device completely powered off.
 The resistance should be around 60Ω

 ip -details link show can0

-• The 1024 above is the current CAN0 buffer size
+• The 1024 above indicates the current buffer size of CAN0

-• If the UUID still cannot be found, please carefully check the following:
+• If the UUID still cannot be found, please carefully check the following points:

-• Check if the motherboard or CAN tool board is properly connected
+• Check whether the mainboard or CAN toolboard is properly connected

-• Whether proper power supply is connected; it is recommended to connect the VCC power supply when using the motherboard
+• Ensure proper power supply; it is recommended to connect the VCC power when using the mainboard

-• Whether the host computer supports CAN networking
+• Check whether the host supports CAN networking

-• Whether the CAN resistance is around 60Ω
+• Measure whether the CAN resistance is around 60Ω

 Searching for ID